dantheman39/praat-scripting-tutorial/README.md

 an old project, I haven't yet added some niceties like linting, prettier, typescript, etc., as these are things I already know how to do.

-Before I cut over from my old Django deployment, I still have more to do (CNAME migrations, SSL certs), but it's very possible I'll get distracted and not follow through for a while ...

 # If you're a linguist and want to suggest a change

 You can open an issue on this repository, or open a pull request.
 Note that